Best Medicare Advantage Plans in Utah (2026)

 Medicare Advantage Plans Explained

-• CMS Star Ratings: Medicare scores plans from 1 to 5 stars based on quality of care and member satisfaction.
-Higher ratings help you identify plans that deliver better overall performance.
+• CMS Star Ratings: Medicare rates plans from 1 to 5 stars on care quality and member satisfaction.
+Higher-rated plans have stronger track records.

-• Prescription drug coverage: Most Medicare Advantage plans bundle Part D medication benefits into their coverage.
-Check that your specific prescriptions are included in the plan's drug list.
+• Prescription drug coverage: Most plans bundle Part D benefits.
+Confirm your specific medications appear on the plan's drug list before enrolling.

 Aetna Medicare